Converg3nce/matic-docs/docs/contribute/bor/bor.md

 ## Glossary

 - StartEpoch - Checkpoint number post which a validator is activated and will participate in the consensus.
-- EndEpoch - Checkpoint number post which a validator is considered deactivated and won' t participate in the consensus.
+- EndEpoch - Checkpoint number post which a validator is considered deactivated and won't participate in the consensus.
-- Sprint - Sprint is a continuous set of blocks created by a single validator
+- Sprint - Sprint is a continuous set of blocks created by a single validator.
 - Span -  Span is a big set of blocks with a fixed validator set but consisting of various sprints.
 For eg for a span of length 6400 blocks it will consist of 100 sprints of 64 blocks.
 - Dynasty: Time between the end of last auction and start time of next auction.